PROTECTION OF REPRODUCTIVE RIGHTS

 - Sensitization and awareness for women about their reproductive rights.

-- Ensure that no work with chemicals, especially pesticides, is undertaken by pregnant or
+- Ensuring that no work with chemicals, especially pesticides, is undertaken by pregnant or breast feeding women.

-- Give women specific break times or shift work schedules to enable effective
+- Giving women specific break times or shift work schedules to enable effective breast feeding.

 - The HRD shall manage, monitor and oversee this policy.